ahoward/mongoid-haystack/README.md

     b = Article.create!(:content => 'dogs eat cats')
     c = Article.create!(:content => 'dogs dogs dogs')

-    results = Article.search('dogs cats').map(&:model)
+    results = Article.search('dogs cats').models
     results == [b, a, c] #=> true

-    results = Article.search('awesome').map(&:model)
+    results = Article.search('awesome').models
     results == [a] #=> true

-  # cross models searching is supported out of the box, and models can
+  # cross model searching (site search)is supported out of the box, and models
-  # customise how they are indexed:
+  # can customise how they are indexed:
   #
   # - a global score lets some models appear hight in the global results
+  #
   # - keywords count more than fulltext
   #
     class Article